 Proverbs 16:9 The mind of a man plans his way: but the LORD directs his steps.

-It was January of 2011 when we arrived at the airport late Thursday night with our bags and our kiddos only to find out that our flight was canceled because of a freak accident — a tractor ran into the plane, of all things!
-So we repacked our ourselves tightly into a small rental car to make the two hour drive to get back home to Arad in the middle of the night.
-Our flight was postponed till Sunday.
+It was January of 2011 when we arrived at the airport late Thursday night with our bags and our kiddos, only to find out that our flight was canceled because of a freak accident — a tractor ran into the plane, of all things!
+So we repacked our ourselves tightly into a small rental car to make the two-hour drive to get back home to Arad in the middle of the night.
+Our flight was postponed until Sunday.

-I was thinking about the fact that we are very quick to blame the devil with these kinds of circumstances.
-But not only does the Bible say that ALL things work together for good for those who love God and are called according to His purposes, but in retrospect — our delay was instrumental in helping a dear friend to be able to make an emergency visit to her daughter, bless two lovely troubled teens and enabled us to share with and bless people we might have never met between Atlanta and Baltimore!
+As I drove, I thought about the fact that we are very quick to blame the devil for these kinds of circumstances.
+But the Bible says that ALL things work together for good for those who love God and are called according to His purposes, and in retrospect — our delay was instrumental in helping a dear friend to be able to make an emergency visit to her daughter, bless two lovely troubled teens and enabled us to share with and bless people we might have never met between Atlanta and Baltimore!

-These days, life is getting more “interesting,” so take every opportunity, every strange circumstance, every change in plans as an opportunity to trust God and share His love and all that He’s given us.
-Looking back I can see that perhaps God may have just have been planning this thing all along!
+These days, life is getting more “interesting,” so take every opportunity, every strange circumstance, and every change in plans as an opportunity to trust God and share His love and all that He’s given us.
+Looking back, I can see that perhaps God may have just planned this thing all along!
 Take every opportunity, every strange circumstance, and every change in plans as an opportunity to trust God and share His love and all that He’s given us.